CompileNix/docker-nginx/Readme.md

 Default value: `UTC`

 ### Set a custom amount of nginx worker processes
-Set the enviroment variable `NGINX_WORKER_PROCESSES` to the desired amount.
+Set the environment variable `NGINX_WORKER_PROCESSES` to the desired amount.

 Example:
 ```sh